-I came home and found bees near my window, what's going on?
+I came home and found bees near my window, what causes this?

 Why did the bees choose my home?

 I found bees going in and out of a hole in my wall.
 I’ve sealed it up real well.
-Will this do the trick?
+Will this work?

-The bees on my property seem very calm and don’t bother.
+The bees on my property seem very calm.
 They’re probably not killer bees right?

 why are bees on the side of my house?

-What can I do to keep this from happening again?
+What can I do to keep from getting bees again?

 What will happen if a killer bee stings me?